 Studying Veterinary Medicine in English in Europe

-If you are starting to research your options for 2024, please watch our recent webinar:
+If you are starting to research your options for 2025, please watch our recent webinar with University of Nicosia:

 For specific information about University of Zagreb: